 “Every Email, Every Address, Every Time!”

 EmailSentry™ guards your email privacy and complies with GDPR, HIPAA, PCI, CCPA.
-In addition, it solves two common email efficienty killers: rework due to failed delivery and dis-joint communications.
+It protects against several common email threats.
+In addition, it solves two email efficiency killers: rework due to failed delivery and dis-joint communications.

 Have Microsoft Outlook: